cncf/tag-security/assessments/projects/custodian/joint-review.md

   to resources and other accounts and security services.
 * [Impair Defenses](https://attack.mitre.org/techniques/T1562/) - certainly
-  attackers may attempt to disable or impede c7n, either by preventing execution, or by tampering with the yaml file content, or to prevent alerting or remediation mechanisms, or to DoS the resources running c7n.
+  attackers may attempt to disable or impede c7n, either by preventing execution, or by tampering with the YAML file content, or to prevent alerting or remediation mechanisms, or to DoS the resources running c7n.
 Worse, if write permissions are granted to c7n's service/user role, c7n itself could be used to disable or impede other security services.
-Even innocuous additions to policy yaml could be perceived as legitimate attempts to increase security, but could be abused to increase noise-to-signal and lull DevSecOps into ignoring "false alarms" or induce alert fatigue.
+Even innocuous additions to policy YAML could be perceived as legitimate attempts to increase security, but could be abused to increase noise-to-signal and lull DevSecOps into ignoring "false alarms" or induce alert fatigue.
 There should be a thoughtful balance of actively monitoring c7n alerts to ensure proper controls and